 a complete and utter masterpiece. five stars.
 Wadja uses the symbol of cinema to present the oppression of communism on Poland. extremely cine-literate too with references to both Charlie Chaplin & Agnès Varda. outstanding.

-Important for its time, but its revelations about the Stalinist years feel like platitudes now.
-Dull direction and dialogue, saved only by the novel structure, with an interplay of archival, faux-archival and proper cinematic footage.
-Big failure at creating the Socialist version of 'Woman with Agency', seen in the American films of the era – grimacing-overacting Janda is a pain to watch.
+Important at the time, but its revelations about the Stalinist years feel like platitudes now.
+Dull direction and dialogue, saved only by the novel structure, with an interplay of archival, faux-archival and default cinematic footage.
+Failure at creating the Socialist version of 'Woman with Agency', seen in the American films of the era – grimacing-overacting Janda is a pain to watch.

 I though this film was really remarkable.